FedeDP/libmodule/docs/src/modules.rst

 Modules multi-context API
 -------------------------
-Modules multi-context API let you manage your contexts in a very simple way. |br|
+Modules multi-context API let you manage your contexts in a very simple way.
+It is exposed by <module/modules.h> header. |br|
 It exposes very similar functions to single-context API (again, single-context is only a particular case of multi-context), that now take a "context_name" parameter.

 .. c:function:: modules_ctx_set_logger(ctx_name, logger)